chauvincent/Shots-iOS/README.md

 -------------

 It has been awhile since I have used a collectionview.
 This was overall a very fun project using Kamcord's Feed API.
 I also haven't tried playing videos on iOS apps until today and it took less lines of code than I thought it would.
+I did not use any 3rd party API besides Kamcord, it was fun sticking to NSURLSession.